 How We Treat

-- A variety of group therapies including: Emotional Regulation, Problem-Solving, Wellness Awareness, Brain Injury Acceptance, Current Events in Health, Community Meeting, and critical thinking
+- A variety of group therapies including: Emotional Regulation, Problem-Solving, Wellness Awareness, Brain Injury Acceptance, Current Events in Health, and Critical Thinking

 - Daily opportunities to practice relaxation strategies